jesus997/swipeTabs.js/README.md

 - [ ] Make this fly.

 # Credits and mentions
 This plugin was completely based on the [codepen created by Galeel Bhasha](https://codepen.io/gbhasha/pen/gaggRR).
-My only job here was to convert your code into a plugin for jQuery.